joshfire/woodman/README.md

 1. Run the build.
 You're done!

 ### Contribute to Woodman
 Did you find a bug?
 Do you have a new feature to suggest?
 Great!
-Use GitHub's [issue tracking system](https://github.com/joshfire/woodman/issues) to report bugs or propose new features.
+Use the [issue tracking system](https://github.com/joshfire/woodman/issues) on GitHub to report bugs or propose new features.

 Do you feel like contributing to the code of Woodman?
 Even better!
 The best way forward would be to fork the repository, commit the changes in the forked version and send a pull request.
-Please note the [MIT License](#license) when you do so.
+Please note the [MIT License](#license).

+Is documentation your thing?
+Awesome as well!
+Please get in touch through the [issue tracking system](https://github.com/joshfire/woodman/issues) on GitHub with suggestions to turn the documentation into a pleasant read.
+Translations welcome as well.

 ## About